Kissmetrics Blog Guest Posting Process

 A word about our audience

-Our audience consists of readers who work at SaaS (Software as a Service), eCommerce and mobile app companies.
+Our audience consists of readers who work at SaaS and Ecommerce companies.
 We don’t publish content targeted for solopreneurs, startups, or bloggers.
 Your guest post simply needs to help our core audience (marketers) in some way.

 Also, we don’t like re-hashing the same concepts and ideas over and over again.
 We’re looking for new ideas, strategies and techniques our readers can use today.

 Our favorite type of content

 You'll move to the top of our list if you can authoritatively write on the following topics:

 1. Conversion Rate Optimization & A/B Testing

 4. General Analytics (why it's important for marketers, introduction to analytics, other analytics tools, etc)

 6. Marketing Stack Integration (Salesforce, any CRM, email, lead automation, etc)